-Whether your company has offices scattered throughout the country (or the world), relies on a team of road warriors, has embraced telecommuting, or has clients in cities near and far, video conferencing can make the miles between you virtually disappear.
-After all, with today’s newest video conferencing tools, you can connect, share, see, hear and collaborate—no matter where you are.
-In fact, it’s almost better than being in the same room.
+Whether your business has offices scattered throughout the country (or the world), relies on a team of road warriors, has embraced telecommuting, or has clients in various cities near and far, video conferencing can definitely make the miles between you virtually disappear.
+After all, with today’s newest video conferencing tools, you can connect, share, see, hear, and collaborate—no matter where you are.
+It’s almost better than being in the same room.

 Here’s our list of six must-have tools for seamless video conferencing for businesses of every size: